Marketing Happy Hour Podcast

 Winning Local Search With Smart AI Habits

-Send a text The noise around AI makes it feel like a silver bullet or a looming threat, but the real advantage comes from pairing smart prompts with strong SEO bones.
+Send us Fan Mail The noise around AI makes it feel like a silver bullet or a looming threat, but the real advantage comes from pairing smart prompts with strong SEO bones.
 We walk you through a practical, repeatable system to win local search and get cited by AI tools like ChatGPT and Grok, without chasing every trend or burning cash on guesswork.
 We start by resetting expectations: AI pulls from the web’s existing sources, so your job is to become the clearest, most trusted source in your niche.
 That means tightening your Google Business Profile with accurate categories, detailed services, fresh photos, and consistent updates.
 It means shoring up your site’s on-page SEO—clean titles, fast pages, structured headers—and earning backlinks from local chambers, partner sites, podcasts, and credible directories.
 These signals teach both search engines and AI that your business is real, relevant, and nearby when customers ask for help.
 From there, we turn AI into a brand-trained copilot.
 You’ll hear how to build a living persona inside your AI tool: feed it your voice rules, product details, positioning, and examples so it drafts on-brand copy for emails, captions, and landing pages with minimal edits.
 We also demo a “cheat code” workflow: ask AI for a localized ranking checklist, mine keyword clusters and hashtags with clear intent, and convert them into a four-week content plan that maps topics to posts, stories, and pages.
 Along the way, we share a case study of a local agent who rose above competitors by aligning profile updates, backlinks, and keyword-driven content.
 If you’re tired of vague advice and want a clear playbook to show up first—on Google, inside AI answers, and in your customer’s feed—this is your guide.
 Subscribe for more practical marketing breakdowns, share this with a business owner who needs it, and leave a quick review to tell us what you’ll try first.
 Support the show

 7 min

-2. FEB 20
+5. FEB 20

 How To Reach The Right People Online

-Send a text Ever feel like the algorithm ignores your best work?
+Send us Fan Mail Ever feel like the algorithm ignores your best work?
 Here’s the twist: the feed isn’t random—it’s consumer-first.
 We break down what that really means for small businesses and creators, and how to design content that actually reaches the people you want.
 Instead of chasing volume or praying for virality, we map audience segments and craft posts that match intent—education for learners, proof for skeptics, and empowerment for DIY marketers—so every piece has a job and a measurable outcome.
 We get specific about staying on brand while tailoring angles, then walk through real examples: educational explainers that clarify how a consumer-based algorithm curates feeds, proof-driven snapshots that show how focused SEO lifts qualified traffic and conversions, and empowerment content that pulls from our book to help self-starters take action.
 You’ll hear how we structure a weekly cadence that balances these threads, creating momentum without burning out on ideas or production.
 What if your best clients hate social?
 No problem.
 We share a practical distribution path that turns social posts into Google-friendly assets—blogs, FAQs, and case studies—so referrals can verify your expertise without logging into any platform.
 You’ll learn how to repurpose one core idea into multiple formats, from tight videos to long-form captions, and how to use simple feedback loops to see which segment is responding.
 By the end, you’ll have a clear, repeatable system to reach distinct audiences, respect their time, and help the algorithm do its job—connecting the right message to the right person.
 If this sparks a strategy shift for you, subscribe, share with a friend, and leave a quick review.
 Then tell us: which segment will you build for first—education, proof, or empowerment?
 Support the show

 8 min

-3. FEB 13
+6. FEB 13

 Building A Studio And Battling Imposter Syndrome

-Send a text A lime green carpet shouldn’t be the reason you walk away from a dream.
+Send us Fan Mail A lime green carpet shouldn’t be the reason you walk away from a dream.
 Shelby takes us inside the leap to open Little Rock Creative—a new photography studio and hybrid office built to raise the bar for content creators in west Little Rock—while celebrating ten years of The Marketing Broker and nearly fourteen years in entrepreneurship.
 This is a candid, behind-the-scenes look at why standards matter, how to spot the right space beneath the chaos, and what it really feels like to scale while the calendar is already full.
 We break down the practical choices behind building creator-friendly infrastructure: choosing a layout that speeds production, designing a front studio and back office that support hybrid teams, and setting up a space where headshots, branding shoots, and video content can actually flow.
 Shelby shares hard-won lessons from past side ventures that fizzled fast, and how a new approach—mapping costs, pacing decisions, and protecting flexibility—kept this move focused and sustainable.
 The emotional arc is real and relatable: excitement sparked the idea, anxiety followed close behind, and imposter syndrome tried to steal the mic.
 From sleepless nights to a day-one recording in the new studio, Shelby talks through the self-coaching that keeps momentum alive: acknowledge progress, honor standards, and let community support be fuel instead of pressure.
 If you’re a small business owner, marketer, photographer, or creative juggling risk and responsibility, you’ll find practical insight and a nudge to claim your wins out loud.
 If this story hits home, share it with a founder who needs a push.
 Subscribe for more honest marketing and entrepreneurship conversations, and leave a review to help others find the show.
 Support the show

 9 min

-4. FEB 6
+7. FEB 6

 Visibility Blueprint For Small Businesses

-Send a text Ice on the roads turned into clarity on the plan.
+Send us Fan Mail Ice on the roads turned into clarity on the plan.
 After six days at home with my five‑year‑old and a full notebook, I’m sharing a practical visibility blueprint for small businesses that want more than likes—they want bookings.
 We start with the foundation most people skip: crisp clarity.
 If a stranger can’t describe what you do in one sentence, the algorithm won’t either.
 I walk through how to define your core service, name your ideal client, and trim the offers that drain your energy so you can do your best work and get better results.
 From there, we go hyperlocal.
 Big follower counts feel good, but buyers live down the street.
 I talk about becoming “famous where it counts” by showing up in your community, partnering with nearby businesses, and choosing quality over quantity when it comes to followers.
 You’ll hear simple co‑marketing moves—like tagging the local florist after a client gift—that build goodwill and referrals.
 Then we shift to your feed: how to create a scroll‑stopping presence with clean, on‑brand visuals, real photos, and a voice that matches the experience clients have when they work with you.
 Attention only matters if it turns into action, so we map the path from a post to a purchase.
 I break down one clear call to action per campaign, basic funnel setup, CRM tagging, and email follow‑ups that feel helpful, not pushy.
 You’ll get a simple workflow example that moves someone from a free webinar into a course or service without friction.
 Finally, we anchor everything in consistency.
 Visibility is a daily discipline, so I share how I plan content, keep stories alive, and refine the client journey while onboarding new clients—small systems that keep momentum even when life gets messy.
 If you’re ready to be seen, heard, and booked with straightforward steps you can apply this week, press play and take notes.
 If this helped, subscribe, share with a friend who runs a local business, and leave a quick review so more owners can find the show.
 Support the show

 10 min

-5. JAN 30
+8. JAN 30

 Launch Smart: Five Free Marketing Moves

-Send a text Ready to grow a new business without draining your wallet?
+Send us Fan Mail Ready to grow a new business without draining your wallet?
 We break down five free, high-impact moves that build a clear brand, boost visibility, and turn real-world connections into steady referrals.
 Shelby McFarland, the marketing broker behind Marketing Happy Hour, lays out a lean playbook you can execute right now and refine as you scale.
 We start by building a brand foundation that actually guides decisions: simple logo and colors, consistent voice, and a mission that shows customers what you stand for.
 From there, we claim the essentials—domain, Google Business Profile, and social handles—with an eye on clarity and search discoverability.
 Shelby shares why consistent naming matters, how to fill profiles so they rank, and what images and keywords help your pages get found without ads.
 Content becomes your proof of reliability.
 You’ll hear how to create a weekly cadence you can sustain, pick formats that reduce stress, and publish posts that teach, answer questions, and highlight wins.
 Then we move offline to the rooms where trust is built: chambers, leads groups, and events.
 Learn how to make networking intentional with clear asks, thoughtful follow-up, and one-to-one meetings that turn contacts into referral partners across cities and even countries.
 To keep your momentum, Shelby points you to a free bank of 55 marketing ideas and introduces the BOSS mindset—Bold, Opportunistic, Strong, and Service-minded—as a filter for every choice you make.
 If you’re launching in 2026 and feeling the pressure to do everything, this guide shows you where to focus your time so your message is clear, your presence is consistent, and your service drives word-of-mouth.
 Subscribe, share with a founder friend, and leave a review telling us which free tactic you’ll try first.
 Support the show

 9 min